Siirry suoraan sisältöön

 Helsinki is doing well in comparisons

 By many international indicators, Helsinki is doing well in the field of sustainable development.
-One of Helsinki’s strengths is that the spirit of the SDGs in terms of respecting the environment, wellbeing, equality and cooperation can already be seen relatively well in the City’s values and operations.
-For example, the starting point in arranging basic services is that the services must be open and available to all.
+One of Helsinki’s strengths is that the spirit of the SDGs in terms of respecting the environment, well-being, equality and cooperation can already be seen relatively well in the City’s values and operations.
+For example, the starting point in arranging basic public services is that the services must be open and available to all.

 From the perspective of sustainable development, examples of Helsinki’s strengths include high-quality and equal educational, cultural and leisure-time services, good health care, functional infrastructure and clean nature, as well as the development of a functional and smart city.